 - 13. Without showing the name of the food or drink, exhibit a graph or baggie of sugar and ask students to predict what type of food or drink it is. - 14.
-Highlight a selection of bar graph examples and baggies of sugar from which to make predictions before looking at the food/drink names. - 15.
 Remind students that the red carbohydrate bar represents both sugars and fiber, which they learned about in Lesson 3.
 Sugars get absorbed quickly into the blood stream, causing blood glucose levels to go up quickly.
-Fiber helps slow the release of glucose into the blood stream. - 16.
+Fiber helps slow the release of glucose into the blood stream. - 15.
 Slide 35 shows a hypothetical schematic representing two kinds of diets.
 Ask students what sorts of foods might be represented in A (high fiber foods like beans, peas, nuts, broccoli) and B (low fiber foods like white bread, white rice, white pasta, and especially sugar drinks like soda).